robertoostenveld/codgrunt/README.md

 # codgrunt

 Cods grunt to attract females.

-This is code for underwater (and above water) modeling, localizing and reconstruction of sounds.
+This repository contains MATLAB code for underwater (and above water) modeling, localizing and reconstruction of sounds.